-There are two main classifications of cannabis plants that produce CBD: hemp and marijuana.
+There are two main classifications of the cannabis plant that produce CBD: hemp and marijuana.
 Though the CBD molecular structure is identical regardless of source, there's a difference between the chemical makeup of hemp and marijuana plants, which can lead to CBD oil products with different effects.
 Additionally, understanding if CBD comes from a hemp plant or a marijuana plant is important when it comes to the big question: is CBD legal?

-Industrial hemp plants are typically grown for their fiber and seeds, and tend to be skinny and scarce in foliage.
-Hemp plants and hemp-derived products are considered legal under U.S. law, as long as the plant contains no more than 0.3% THC.
-Therefore, hemp-derived CBD oil will have little to no THC, which will prevent consumers from feeling any intoxicating effects.
+Industrial hemp plants are typically grown for their fiber and seeds.
+Hemp plants are considered legal under US law, as long as they contain no more than 0.3% THC.
+Therefore, hemp-derived CBD products have little to no THC, which prevents consumers from feeling any intoxicating effects.

-On the other hand, marijuana-derived CBD is extracted from marijuana plants that have thick, lush foliage and flowers, typically with higher levels of THC than CBD, although there are several CBD-rich cultivars on the market.
-Marijuana-derived CBD oil often contains much higher levels of THC than hemp-derived products, so consumers may want to brace for the effects of THC.
-These products are legally available on the adult-use market and in certain medical marijuana states, but remain illegal on the federal level.
+On the other hand, marijuana-derived CBD products are extracted from marijuana plants that typically have higher levels of THC than CBD, although there are several CBD-rich cultivars on the market.
+Marijuana-derived CBD oil contains much higher levels of THC than hemp-derived products, so consumers may want to brace for the corresponding effects.
+These products are legally available on the adult-use market and in certain medical marijuana states, but they remain illegal on the federal level.
 For this reason, if you want to purchase CBD products that also contain THC, check your state marijuana laws first.

-Although the intoxicating feeling of THC might be something you wish to avoid, it's important to note that CBD and THC have actually demonstrated a synergistic relationship when taken in tandem, a phenomenon commonly known as the “entourage effect.”
+Although the intoxicating feeling of THC might be something you wish to avoid, it's important to note that CBD, THC, and other cannabinoids have actually demonstrated a synergistic relationship when taken in tandem, a phenomenon commonly known as the entourage effect.
 For example, when CBD is consumed alongside THC, people tend to experience less of the paranoia and anxiety associated with high THC concentrations.
 The inclusion of other minor cannabinoids and terpenes could also contribute to the experience and to how you ultimately end up feeling.

-When it comes to the purported effects of CBD oil products, we're not only looking at hemp-derived and marijuana-derived products.
+When it comes to the purported effects of CBD oil products, you need to look beyond hemp-derived and marijuana-derived products.
 The additional cannabis compounds and ingredients (or lack thereof) also play a significant role in the consumer experience.
 There are major differences between broad-spectrum CBD oil, full-spectrum CBD oil, and CBD isolate.

 Full-spectrum CBD oil